SSWConsulting/SSW.Rules.Content/rules/do-you-remember-to-change-the-default-title-of-a-newly-created-page/rule.md

 ---
-seoDescription: "New page creation best practice: Change default title to a meaningful one, enhancing user experience and search engine optimization."
+seoDescription: New page creation best practice: Change default title to a meaningful one, enhancing user experience and search engine optimization.
 type: rule
 archivedreason:
 title: Do you remember to change the default title of a newly created page?